Protestantism in Turkey

 Protestants are a very small religious minority in Turkey, comprising less than one tenth of one percent of the population.
 In 2022, there were an estimated 7,000-10,000 Protestants and evangelical Christians.

 Though, there are several significant and major Protestant churches and worship sites in Turkey protected legally, most of them are located in the 4 large cities of Istanbul, Izmir, Ankara and Bursa.

 Considerable ones and significant communities include the Union Church of Istanbul meeting at the Dutch Chapel, German Protestant Church (Istanbul), Armenian Protestant Church (Istanbul) and the All Saints Church in Istanbul.

 Discrimination and persecution

-The constitution of Turkey recognizes freedom of religion for individuals.
+The constitution of Turkey recognizes the freedom of religion for individuals.
 The Armenian Protestants own three Istanbul Churches from the 19th century.

 On November 4, 2006, a Protestant place of worship was attacked with six Molotov cocktails.
 In 2007, three Protestants were killed at a Bible publishing house in Malatya, allegedly by the illegal and split-away gendarmerie unit JİTEM.
 Turkish pro-AKP (government) and conservative media have criticized Christian missionary activity intensely.

 There is an Alliance of Protestant Churches in Turkey, supporting protection of Protestant rights legally.

 By 2022, many Protestant churches reported difficulties in registering places of worship, while some reported that local authorities did not allow the display of crosses on the exterior of their buildings; it is also reported that Protestants wishing to become clergy must leave the country for training, while non-Turkish clergy have difficulty in obtaining visas.